-The MGP is a community-driven matching-grant program run by Ag + Open Space.
-It is intended to protect vibrant lands and create inviting spaces within our cities and communities and at the urban edge, providing an opportunity for residents and visitors alike to experience open space in and near Sonoma County's population centers.
+The Matching Grant Program (MGP) is a community-driven matching grant program run by Ag + Open Space.
+The intention of the MGP is to protect vibrant lands and create inviting open spaces within our cities and communities and at the urban edge, providing an opportunity for residents and visitors alike to experience open space in and near Sonoma County's population centers.
 Matching Grant projects have the potential to transform communities, providing places to find solitude, hold public gatherings, get some exercise, grow local food, and to experience and learn about the importance of natural resources and agriculture in the landscape.
 The program aims to bring these benefits to all of Sonoma County's diverse and unique communities.

 Ag + Open Space has made matching grant funds available for open space protection since its earliest days.
-Since the program began in 1990, Ag + Open Space has provided more than \$27 million in grants for open space projects.
-The county's funds have been leveraged by nearly \$30 million in match contributions from project partners (for more information on match requirements, see Evaluation Criteria section below Section 4 d.).
-To date, MGP has funded projects in all of the County's nine incorporated cities and numerous unincorporated communities.
+Since the program began in 1990, Ag + Open Space has provided more than \$30 million in grants for open space projects.
+Project partners have leveraged these public grant funds by over \$30 million in match contributions (for more information on match requirements, see Evaluation Criteria section below Section 4 d.).
+To date, the MGP has funded projects in all of the County's nine incorporated cities and numerous unincorporated communities.
 Together with our community partners, we have helped develop diverse and innovative community open spaces across Sonoma County.
-Through the MGP, over 470 acres of community open space are permanently protected.
+Through the MGP, nearly 500 acres of community open space are permanently protected.